 About Save Our States

-Save Our States is the result of a group of people who care about the United States and are dedicated to preserving constitutional federalism because it helps protect our freedom.
+Save Our States is a coalition of people dedicated to preserving constitutional federalism because it helps protect our freedom.

 Who's Behind NPV?

-‘National Popular Vote’ was thought up by Dr. John Koza, inventor of the scratch-off lottery ticket.
-In fact, Koza’s first venture into politics was lobbying state legislatures to create lotteries–using his patented ticket and paying him royalties.
-Koza has reinvested some of that fortune in creating the NPV organization and hiring expensive lobbyists to convince legislators to accept this new gamble.
+‘National Popular Vote’ is run by Dr. John Koza, the inventor of the scratch-off lottery ticket.
+In fact, Koza’s first venture into politics was lobbying states to create lotteries.
+Koza has reinvested some of his fortune into NPV, hiring expensive lobbyists and taking legislators on fancy trips to convince them to accept his new gamble.

-How we elect our president effects every other part of our American political system.
+How we elect the president effects the rest of our politics.

-The Electoral College forces candidates to run national campaigns and build broad, diverse coalitions.
-The NPV/Koza scheme would give more power to fringe candidates, regional political movements, and corrupt big city political machines.
+The Electoral College creates incentives that favor national campaigns and broad coalitions.
+Koza's NPV scheme would give more power to fringe candidates, regional movements, and corrupt big city political machines.

 The authors of the Constitution understood that the structure of government is more important to human liberty than even having a bill of rights.
 That's why checks and balances and federalism are built into the original Constitution.
 One of these structures is the Electoral Colleges.
 The incentives it creates have moderating, unifying, and stabilizing effects that help the United States to remain a free and prosperous nation.

 Save Our States works in states across the country to educate the public and lawmakers about the importance of the Electoral College.
 It was originally a project of the Freedom Foundation in Olympia, Washington, and is now based at the Oklahoma Council of Public Affairs in Oklahoma City.